 Class II

 A total tolerance of 10 per cent, by number or weight, of pomegranates satisfying neither the requirements of the class nor the minimum requirements is allowed.
-Within this tolerance not more than 2 per cent in total may consist of produce affected by decay
+Within this tolerance, not more than 2 per cent in total may consist of produce affected by decay

 B. Size tolerances